 Minimum GPAs for Admission

-Business Administration 2.75
+Business Administration

-MBA in Healthcare Management

-Rehabilitation Counseling
+Rehabilitation Counseling 2.75

 Applied Behavior Analysis

 Clinical Counseling Psychology

-Health Advocacy 3.0
+Health Advocacy

-School Counseling
+School Counseling 3.0

 Special Education

-\Clinical Counseling Psychology also requires a 3.0 GPA for all completed psychology classes.
+^{}Clinical Counseling Psychology also requires a 3.0 GPA for all completed psychology classes.

 An Admissions Committee of faculty from the specific program evaluate completed applications for admission.
 The Committee seeks to admit students with the potential for successful performance at the graduate level and considers all materials submitted.